-In the past two decades there has been an explosion of research examining the role of positive emotions, or positive affect, in influencing employee attitudes, such as job satisfaction, and fostering positive employee behaviors (Ashkanasy, Härtel, & Zerbe, 2000; Brief, 2001).
+In the past two decades there has been an explosion of research examining the role of positive emotions, or positive affect, in influencing employee attitudes, such as job satisfaction, and fostering positive employee behaviors (Ashkanasy, Hartel, & Zerbe, 2000; Brief, 2001; Lam, Spreitzer, & Fritz, 2014).
 Simply stated, an individual's mood, positive or negative, can affect all aspects of work (we will look at negative emotions and their effects in Chapter 10).
 Not only is a person's emotional state important, but also there are clearly individual differences in dispositions toward positive or negative affect (Judge & Larsen, 2001).
-This is why, as we saw in the box On the Cutting Edge, some individuals just tend to be more satisfied in jobs than others.
+This is why, as we saw in the box "On the Cutting Edge," some individuals just tend to be more satisfied in jobs than other individuals.